Last updated: February 2019

 - Our Legitimate Interests

-Power to Change is a charity funded by an endowment made by the Big Lottery Fund in 2015.
+Power to Change is a charity funded by an endowment made by the Big Lottery Fund (now The National Lottery Community Fund) in 2015.
 Power to Change uses most of its endowment to directly support community businesses.
 We distribute our funding through open and targeted programmes, to help new community businesses start up and existing ones be more resilient.
 Power to Change also runs a community business Research Institute.
 The Research Institute seeks to support the charity’s charitable purposes and vision of ‘better places created through community businesses by commissioning high-quality research, promoting rigorous analysis and stimulating critical scrutiny and debate.
 In doing so we aim to shape both policy and practice.
 To enable Power to Change to distribute and manage grants, we need to market our programmes and projects to new potential applicants (prospects), make existing applicants aware of new programmes and projects, and report both to the funders and the public as to the success of the charity and its successful applicants.

 To achieve these aims Power to Change has a legitimate interest to process personal data to properly and lawfully and without prejudice manage the full cycle of the application process from your first submission to either Power to Change or one of the selected partners (as referenced in section 5.2), through to the application being approved or not.
 Subsequently, your personal details will be stored, in a secure software platform, in order to manage your application or project through to conclusion.
 Power to Change will then keep the details of the application or project, the amount, the business name etc. but will, on request, omit the personal details of the actual applicant and other associated individuals who details have been collected as part of the application process.